arabcoders/watchstate/guides/webhooks-v2.md

   setting.

 Eventually, we will be removing the old webhook system alongside the related settings.
-The new system is designed to be more user friendly and enforces good practices and defaults, as we noticed many users don't really understand the old system and how to set it up correctly.
+The new system is designed to be more user-friendly and enforces good practices and defaults, as we noticed many users don't really understand the old system and how to set it up correctly.

-## Downsides of the new system

-The only downside of the new system is that the generic events are triggered to all users that match the backend, and due to us caching the metadata call result, it will be added to the all users databases, even if they don't have access to the item.

-This is something we can improve in the future by switching out of the cache per backend id to per user again, but for now, we will be keeping it as is.
-The boost from caching the metadata call is worth the trade-off of having some items in the database that are not accessible to the user. which really shouldn't cause any issues.

 ## The generic webhook URL